 Resources to Help You Land Freelance Clients

 When networking and trying to land freelance clients, you want to be sure that you are following up with leads, refining, and evaluating how things are going.
-Keep tracking and taking action to implement your plan.
+Keep tracking and taking action to implement your plan to land freelance clients!

 In The Live Free Academy, we have monthly challenges to land clients!
 You can sign up for these challenges and commit to doing your daily, weekly, and monthly tasks.
 We’re there for accountability and support, and we have found that students who are at least 75% consistent in implementing their strategy land anywhere from 1-3 clients in those 30 days!